Today, let’s talk about cash and cash flow in your business.

 A funny thing about profit cash.
 When your account or bookkeeper tells you that you are highly profitable, your profit and your profit margin, in other words, how much money I make overall and get to keep, whether it’s a little or a lot, okay, does not necessarily correspond to how much physical cash I have.
 But if I focus on how much cash I maintain every week, month, and throughout the year, my profit will start to climb.
 It’s a very funny trade-off that we look at.

-So, cash flow system is vital for your business to make sure that you’ve got a very robust system in place, and that you know every week and every day what’s going on with your cash.
+So, a cash flow system is vital for your business to make sure that you’ve got a very robust system in place, and that you know every week and every day what’s going on with your cash.
 We’re going to look at how much cash you’ve got in the bank this week to work with, how much we’re going to bring in this week, when we have to pay our people and how much money we’re going to need for that.
 What our expenses are for that week that we’re going to need cash that we have to earn or have to start the week with, and of course, how much we have made in revenue month-to-date so far.

 Does that make sense?